Economy of Finland: Chemical industry

 The chemical industry is one of the Finland's largest industrial sectors with its roots in tar making in the 17th century.
 It produces an enormous range of products for the use of other industrial sectors, especially for forestry and agriculture.
 In addition, its produces plastics, chemicals, paints, oil products, pharmaceuticals, environmental products, biotech products and petrochemicals.
 In the beginning of this millennium, biotechnology was regarded as one of the most promising high-tech sectors in Finland.
 In 2006 it was still considered promising, even though it had not yet become "the new Nokia".

 Pulp and paper industry

 Forest products has been the major export industry in the past, but diversification and growth of the economy has reduced its share.
 In the 1970s, the pulp and paper industry accounted for half of Finnish exports.
-Although this share has shrank, pulp and paper is still a major industry with 52 sites across the country.
-Furthermore, several of large international corporations in this business are based in Finland.
+Although this share has shrunk, pulp and paper is still a major industry, with 52 sites across the country.
+Several of large international corporations in this business are based in Finland.
 Stora Enso and UPM were placed No. 1 and No. 3 by output in the world, both producing more than ten million tons.
 M-real and Myllykoski also appear on the top 100 list.